istio/istio/mixer/adapter/opa/README.md

 To activate an OPA adapter, operators need to configure the [authorization template](https://github.com/istio/istio/blob/master/mixer/template/authorization/template.proto) and the [opa adapter](https://github.com/istio/istio/blob/master/mixer/adapter/opa/config/config.proto).
+The OPA policies are passed to the adapter as the "policy" parameter (shown below).

 ```protobuf
 message Params {